 In a unionized workplace, filing a grievance when your employer is not honoring the contract is a key aspect of on-the-job problem-solving.
 SGEU is here to ensure all involved in the process work to resolve the grievance with professionalism and respect.

 Your collective agreement outlines a fair, step-by-step process which sets out procedures for resolving grievances.
 It is very important to file a grievance as soon as possible because your right to file a grievance expires after the defined time limit set out in your collective agreement.

 A steward or the union will file a grievance on your behalf and help you understand more about the process.
 If you believe a breach of your collective agreement or labour legislation has occured, contact your steward immediately.

 There are three primary areas that provide for and protect your rights at work:

 - Federal legislation, regulations and statutes

-While this page has only discussed your collective agreement, it is important to know that the Canadian Charter of Rights and Freedoms, which is a part of the Constitution of Canada, the Saskatchewan Human Rights Code and the Saskatchewan Employment Act (SEA) may afford additional protections in the workplace.
+While this page has only discussed your collective agreement, it is important to know that other legislation, such as the Canadian Charter of Rights and Freedoms, which is a part of the Constitution of Canada, the Saskatchewan Human Rights Code and the Saskatchewan Employment Act (SEA) may afford additional protections in the workplace.
 If you work in a federally regulated workplace, federal legislation could apply.